 Lunch at Washington Square Diner

-I admit, the main reason we stopped at the Washington Square Diner was because my son needed to use a restroom and it looked like they might have one.
+I admit the main reason we stopped at the Washington Square Diner was that my son needed to use a restroom and it looked like they might have one.

 I’m glad we did because the food was either really delicious or we were really hungry!
 I had a deli sandwich and my son got a burger and we both had chocolate egg creams to drink.